dotnet/docs/docs/core/introduction.md

 .NET is a free, cross-platform, [open-source developer platform](https://github.com/dotnet/core) for building [many kinds of applications](apps.md).
 It can run programs written in [multiple languages](../fundamentals/languages.md), with [C#](../csharp/index.yml) being the most popular.
 It relies on a [high-performance](https://devblogs.microsoft.com/dotnet/category/performance/) runtime that is used in production by many [high-scale apps](https://devblogs.microsoft.com/dotnet/category/developer-stories/).

-See [Getting started](./get-started.md) to learn how to [download](https://dotnet.microsoft.com/download/) and start writing your first app.
+To learn how to [download .NET](https://dotnet.microsoft.com/download/) and start writing your first app, see [Getting started](./get-started.md).

 The .NET platform has been designed to deliver productivity, performance, security, and reliability.
 It provides automatic memory management via a [garbage collector (GC)](../standard/automatic-memory-management.md).
-It is type- and memory-safe, due to using a GC and strict language compilers.
+It is type-safe and memory-safe, due to using a GC and strict language compilers.
 It offers [concurrency](../csharp/asynchronous-programming/index.md) via `async`/`await` and `Task` primitives.
 It includes a large set of libraries that have broad functionality and have been optimized for performance on multiple operating systems and chip architectures.

 .NET has the following [design points](https://devblogs.microsoft.com/dotnet/why-dotnet/):